Glossary

 Assembly language

-An assembly language is a low-level programming language which is
+An assembly language is a low-level programming language which is processor-specific and has a direct correspondence between its instructions and those available on said processor.

 Automatic memory